For FAQs and current status of services and policies see UW Libraries Operations Updates

-There are over 470 oral histories in the Washington State Jewish Archives and the majority are available online.
+There are nearly 500 oral histories in the Washington State Jewish Archives and the majority are available online.

 The oral histories include interviews with early immigrants and refugees, businessmen and women, artists, political figures in the Jewish community, and many others throughout Washington State, providing a valuable resource for researchers from a variety of fields.